-Chia seeds and flaxseeds are two of the most nutrient-dense seeds in the world.
-They provide fiber, omega-3 fatty acids and a range of important minerals.
-Hemp seeds, sesame seeds, pumpkin seeds and sunflower seeds are also beneficial and full of healthy fatty acids, as are walnuts, brazil nuts and almonds.
+In addition, hemp seeds, sesame seeds, pumpkin seeds and sunflower seeds are also beneficial and full of healthy fatty acids.
 Their health benefits and are best sprouted and can be used easily in smoothies, baked goods and with yogurt.
 Aim for two tablespoons daily.

 Did you know that your brain and nervous system control the function of your entire body and that about 60 percent of your nervous system is made up of fatty acids?
 The problem is that many of the conventional processed fats and oils widely consumed today are hydrogenated oils that are capable of destroying the membranes of our cells, leading to diseased cells and toxicity.

 Refined and rancid fats create problems throughout your entire body, leading to lower immune function, cell congestion and inflammation that kicks off disease.
 Replace refined vegetable oils, hydrogenated oils and trans fats with quality oils, including flaxseed oil, extra virgin olive oil, cod oil and coconut oil.

 These nourish your gut and promote better immune function, help you reach and maintain a healthy weight, plus flaxseed and cod liver oil contain essential omega-3 fatty acids that can help energize your cells.
 Olive oil contains phytonutrients that seem to reduce inflammation in the body.
 It may reduce the risk of breast and colorectal cancers.

 Nutritious mushrooms vary in terms of their benefits, taste and appearance since hundreds of mushroom species are in existence today, but all are known to be immune-enhancers and many have been used to fight cancer for centuries.